fosshostorg/policy/README.txt

      when we can.
   3. We might well use your branding and otherwise mention those we host; you can ask us not to and we'll usually comply.
-  4. We usually invite you to use our branding to advertise your relationship with us but may have specific related conditions for you.
+  4. We usually invite you to use our branding and else and otherwise advertise our relationship but may have specific related conditions for you now and again.
   5. We can stop doing some or all of what we are doing for you at almost any time for almost any reason at our option.
   6. We will keep records so that we regularly report on these and